Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/selecting-objects.md

 ## Selecting objects on different layers

-If you are working across multiple layers, you can switch between different objects on the fly by holding down the **CTRL + ALT** keys and clicking on desired objects in a different layer.
+If you are working across multiple layers, you can switch between different objects on the fly by holding down the **Ctrl + ALT** keys and clicking on desired objects in a different layer.
 This will switch to the layer on which the object is on, as shown below.

 ![Selecting_objects_on_other_layers](./assets/Selecting_objects_on_other_layers.png)